Bachelor of Science (BS) in Elementary Education - STEM

 Course Description

-Teacher candidates will learn how to utilize instructional methods for science and engineering to actively engage students with challenges that are real-world and relevant.
-In this course, teacher candidates will explore how students learn utilizing authentic problems and participating in projects, with an emphasis on STEM education.
-Practicum/field experience hours: 10.
+Teacher candidates will learn how to utilize instructional methods for science, technology, engineering, and math to actively engage students with challenges that are real-world and relevant.
+In this course, teacher candidates will explore how students learn by utilizing authentic problem-solving and participating in projects, with an emphasis on STEM education.
+Focus is placed on providing alternative ways for students to demonstrate learning along with feedback that builds students’ growth mindset, including reflecting on their own learning using technology.
+Practicum/field experience hours: 20.
 Fingerprint clearance required.

 Course Description